vict0rcarvalh0/pinocchio-guide/README.md

 ```

 ### CreateAccountWithSeed
-Creates a new seed-derived account and initializes it.
+Creates a new account derived from a base account and a seed.
+Use this for predictable and reusable account addresses.

 ```rust
 use pinocchio::{